jlapeyre/Symata.jl/README.md

 SJulia is a a language for symbolic computation.
 It is largely modeled on the pattern matching and evaluation sequence of Mathematica.
 Evaluation and pattern matching are written in Julia.
 Much of the mathematics and symbolic manipulation is achieved by wrapping SymPy.
+There are more than 300 functions implemented, including integration, expression manipulation, etc.

 ### Installing